neilmb/nanowrimo2013/notes.md

 Visit to widow DONE.
 Visit to Ellen DONE.
 CR basics with Allison (viral law meme).
 DONE  Lurlene visit with intensification.

 Buck Lemaire confrontation.
 Where does he get suspicious?
+DONE.

 Visit to police station, nothing happening on investigation DONE.